 Until you address the blocks you have created in your own life, you will never know why you have a hard time understanding how to build confidence.
 Perhaps you measure your worth by how much love and attention others give you.
 Maybe this is a result of attention you didn’t get from a parent when you were a child.
 Even if you are well aware of the trauma from your past, you might not connect how the effects of that trauma are manifesting as unhealthy habits and beliefs in your present life.

 Don’t let fear stop you from getting the help that you deserve.
-Working with a counselor or a therapist can be helpful for anyone.
+Find a therapist to work with to work out these things.
 Therapy allows you the time and space to open up and be honest with yourself.
 Even if you can’t point to any particular trauma in your past, therapy can teach you how to build confidence by recognizing and rewiring patterns that don’t serve you.

 As you undergo the process of learning how to build confidence, you have to have your own back.
 It can be helpful to think about how you would treat a child.
 Look at a picture of yourself from when you were a kid.
 Anytime you engage in negative self-talk, imagine saying those things to your adolescent self.